Project-NISEI/cobra/README.md

 3. Choose the region you'll deploy to, and size of droplet you want to deploy.
 4. Find the slug values for these here: https://slugs.do-api.dev/.
 5. Set these for Pulumi like `pulumi config set cobra:region lon1` and `pulumi config set cobra:size s-1vcpu-1gb`.
-6. Create a reserved IP and point your domain to the reserved IP.
-Reserved IPs are free while assigned to a droplet, and make it easier to switch to a new droplet if you need to replace it.

 You can deploy a droplet directly with `pulumi up` if you're logged into Pulumi and DigitalOcean, but this will not deploy Cobra.
 There's a GitHub Actions workflow that handles deployment with Pulumi, and also deployment of Cobra inside